- Design a Product

 Finally, Shapeways can only handle model information – not rigs.
 You'll have to 'bake' the pose into the model before exporting it.

-In your 3d application your model will always stand nicely on it's feet, but if you don't take care your REAL model might just keel over – you'll need to examine the location of your object's center of mass in relation to the size and location of the contact points with the floor.
+In your 3D software your model will always stand nicely on it's feet, but if you don't take care your REAL model might just keel over – you'll need to examine the location of your object's center of mass in relation to the size and location of the contact points with the floor.

-If you're lucky, your 3D app may have some kind of physics simulation or center of mass calculator that you can use.
+If you're lucky, your 3D software may have some kind of physics simulation or center of mass calculator that you can use.
 If not, here's a trick I like to use:

 Draw a curve around the contact points of your object with the floor.
 Next, take a look from the top of your model and see if the bulk of its mass fits inside this curve.
 If it does, it'll be pretty stable.
 If it doesn't then you may want to take some additional steps (see below).

-Also take the shape of the contact area into account: it should be circular-ish.
+Also take the shape of the contact area into account: it should be roughly circular.

 Here's an example.
 Cornelius here has a big head and a fat tummy, but only two very tiny feet.
 The red area is the curve that I drew around his feet.
 In the image on the right you'll see that the contact area is very small compared to the entire character.